sahmedjaffer/Book-Shop-Project/README.md

   > 🛑 **Note:** To place an order, users must log in or sign up.
   > 💳 **Online payment will be available in a future upgrade.**
 - **Order Tracking:** Users can view their order history and track order status.
-- **Admin Dashboard:** Admins can add, edit, or remove books and authors, manage users, and confirm orders.
+- **Admin Dashboard:** Admins can add, edit, or remove books and authors and confirm orders.
+🛑 **Note:** User management will be included in the future upgrade.

 ---